kyraropmet/session-rec/README.md

     </h3>
     <ol>
         <li>
-            Configure a configuration file <b>*.yml</b> and put it in conf/in folder.
+            Configure a configuration file <b>*.yml</b> and put it into the folder named conf/in.
 Examples of configuration files are listed in the the conf folder.
 It is possible to configure multiple files and put them all in the conf/in folder.
+When a configuration file in conf/in has been executed, it will be moved to the folder conf/out.
         </li>
         <li>
             <b>Using Anaconda:</b> </br>